 Ants on the dragon fruits

-But what if the ants are still there as the flowers turn into fruits?
+But what if the ants are still there after the flowers have turned into fruits?
 In some places, these ants might attract aphids, a type of insect that could damage the fruits.
-In this case, if you leave the flowers (which are now dried & crispy) on the fruits, you should remove them now.
+In this case, if you leave the flowers (which are now brown, dried & crispy) on the fruits, you should remove them now.
 This will reduce the number of ants around & consequently discourage bugs hovering around your fruits.

 Some folks have found that ants, or specifically Argentine Ants, are quite troublesome for varieties like Condor, American Beauty & Nicaragua Red.
 So keep an eye out for those.